- “Guard your heart”

 It’s only one word.

 Maybe he doesn’t intend to do this, but Platt makes a distinction between Christians who live this “radical” way, and those Christians who don’t.
-So if you aren’t a Radical Christian, then you’re an Ordinary Christian?
+So if you aren’t a radical Christian, then you’re an ordinary Christian?
 What’s an ordinary Christian to do?
-First, the only time I hear the word “radical” is if I’m watching Teenage Mutant Ninja Turtles or the News.
+The only time I hear the word “radical” is if from watching Teenage Mutant Ninja Turtles or the News.
 And when I watch the news, radical is never a good term (radical Islam, radical right-wing, radical left, radical Christians, radical extremist, radical obesity, etc).

 Today, everyone is always busy doing something to be entertained.
 Paul says to “lead a quiet life, [and] to mind your own business” (1 Thess 4:11-12) and to avoid laziness (2 Thess.
 3:6).
 This new group of Christians in Thessalonica were being pressured by family, friends, coworkers, and community to turn from their new ‘weird’ faith and come back to worshiping idols.
 They received mocking, humiliations, and perhaps persecution on all fronts.
 Paul reassures his love for them, God’s love for them, and to live in a peaceful way that removes all doubt from the mouths of those who hate them.